Is your school good? Does it successfully educate the children it serves?

 When you enroll your child at a school, you are making a choice — even if you lack realistic alternatives.
-As a parent, you want to believe that the school you have accepted for your child must be at least OK, right?
+As a parent, you want to believe that the school you have chosen for your child — or at least accepted — must be at least OK, right?
 It's natural to hope for the best.

-Facts can't eradicate wishful thinking, but they can at least challenge it.
 In 2017, the California Department of Education took a big step to elevate the use of facts to evaluate schools by releasing the first version of the long-awaited California School Dashboard.
+A combination of factors (including technical challenges and the COVID-19 pandemic) disrupted use of the dashboard in various ways until 2023, arguably the first year it was fully able to work more or less as intended, using two years of data for each school.

 The Dashboard is NOT a single grade or rating.
-Instead, it is a collection of "indicators" — a bit like the dashboard of a car.
-On most car dashboards, a light turns on when there might be a problem.
+Instead, it is a collection of indicators — a bit like the dashboard of a car.
+On most car dashboards, a light or message tells you when there might be a problem.
 To find out more, you have to look into it.
-Sometimes you have to pop the hood and pull out the owner's manual because, well, cars are complicated.
+Sometimes you have to pop the hood or pull out the owner's manual because, well, cars are complicated.
 So are schools.

-The Dashboard summarizes how well your school is doing in multiple ways, which we explore in this series of posts.
+The Dashboard summarizes, in several ways, how well your school did last year and the year before that.
+We explore more about it in this series of posts.
 The Dashboard is useful for school district leaders, school board members, and PTA leaders because it can help you spot patterns.
 Within individual schools or across groups of schools, the Dashboard can help you see where the news is good or bad.

 Not every indicator on the Dashboard uses all the colors, but red always indicates a problem.
 Blue is always best — even better than green.

-From the outside, it's hard to know what's going on within districts and schools.
-But parents need trustworthy information about schools to make good choices for their kids.
+Parents need trustworthy information about schools to make good choices for their kids.
 Voters want good information to know that schools are working.
 School leaders need information to help them improve.
-The indicators on the Dashboard are meant to direct attention where it might be needed, so that you will take a closer look and figure out what to do about it.
+The indicators on the Dashboard are meant to direct attention where it might be needed, so that you will take a closer look, ask questions, and figure out what to do about it.

-The Dashboard may seem complex, but it replaced a system that was too simple.
-Prior to the Dashboard, California ranked schools using a single score, the Academic Performance Index (API), which was based entirely on standardized tests.
-In practice, API scores were strongly correlated with wealth and proved of limited use as a diagnostic tool to help schools improve.
-After more than a decade of use, the API was discontinued in 2014 at the same time California dropped its old testing system and adopted the Common Core State Standards.
+If the Dashboard seems complex, consider the alternative: it replaced a system that was simplistic.
+For about a decade, California ranked schools using a single score, the Academic Performance Index (API), based entirely on standardized tests.
+The API was discontinued in 2014, at the same time that California adopted the Common Core State Standards and reinvented its annual testing.

 Performance is Status adjusted for Change

 For example, schools often look at test scores by grade level, gender, ethnicity, and parents' economic status.
-School districts also need to know if they are successfully educating students in foster care, or learning English, or with special education needs.
-The Dashboard can show these views.
+School districts also need to know if they are successfully educating students in foster care, learning English, or with special education needs.
+The Dashboard can show these views, with some limits to safeguard the privacy of individual students.

 Search all lesson and blog content here.